-The firmware comes with three alternative versions and consists of:
+The firmware comes with several alternative versions and consists of:

-- the Boot Software (BOS) firmware conducting configuration and testing task (see chapter 2.2.2) at startup of the TOE - the Resource Management System (RMS) library providing essential basis functions for the management of the RAM, the branch table, the Memory Management Unit (MMU) and other resources - the optional Flash Loader enabling for the download of user software to the SOLID FLASHTM NVM and required for the optional Bill per Use (BPU) feature and the PIN-letter feature - the Radio Frequency Application Interface (RFAPI) supporting functions located in the ROM
+- the Boot Software (BOS) firmware conducting configuration and testing task (see chapter 2.2.2) at startup of the TOE - the Resource Management System (RMS) library providing essential basis functions for the management of the RAM, the branch table, the Memory Management Unit (MMU) and other resources - the optional Flash Loader enabling for the download of user software to the SOLID FLASHTM NVM and required for the optional Bill per Use (BPU) feature and the PIN-letter feature - the Radio Frequency Application Interface (RFAPI) supporting functions located in the ROM.
+The RFAPI functions are not part of the TOE Security Functionality (TSF) - the NRG ROM part implementing some basic routines and used by the NRG if ordered.
+The NRG ROM part is not part of the TSF functionality.

-The BOS, MCS- and RFAPI basic routines are implemented in a separated test-ROM area not available for the user.
+The firmware parts BOS, RFAPI and NRG are implemented in a separated Test-ROM also being part of the TOE but not available for the user.
+Completing firmware components are located in the SOLID FLASHTM NVM.